valhuber/opt_locking/readme.md

 1. SQLAlchemy provides the `loaded_as_persistent` event, enabling us to compute the `check_sum`, store it in the row, and check it on update.

     * Storing it in the row is critical because we do not want to maintain server state between client calls.
-Nor do we want to force customers to include special fields in their schema.
+Nor do we want to force customers to include special fields in their schema.<br><br>

 2. For virtual attributes, we can use `@jsonapi_attr`.